The British Curriculum

-The British educational program (English National Curriculum) is the system of studies with the greatest international recognition and with the largest number of affiliated schools in the world.
-Its popularity increases every year and its reputation is mainly due to the quality of the associated teaching and the approach and content of the subjects.
-Universities value the reliability of the knowledge that students learn and the demand and rigour of the programme are a seal of guarantee and prestige.
+British education is a renowned system with outstanding international recognition and the largest number of affiliated schools worldwide.
+Its popularity and reputation remain unquestionable due to the high standards of pedagogical approaches and rigorous subject content.
+Universities value the reliability of the knowledge that students learn and the demand and rigour of the A-Level programme are a seal of guarantee and prestige.
 In addition, the practicality, possibility of specialisation and flexibility of the British curriculum offer an ideal context for our educational model.

 Why do we choose